 Introduction to engineering management and role of effective management.
 Strategic and operational planning, forecasting, action planning.
 Organization: activities, organizational structures, delegating, establishing working relationships.
 Basics of leadership.
 Controlling activities: setting standards, measuring, evaluating, and improving performance.
 Marketing Management: marketing process and strategies, pricing, promotion strategy, channels of distribution and types of distribution.

-It is a continuation of Graduation Project I in the second semester.
+It is a continuation of Capstone Project I in the second semester.
 Students will complete the implementation and testing of the remaining part of their design.
-They will integrate the complete project, test it, and prepare a PCB.
-Report writing, oral presentation, poster presentation, and project demonstration.
+They will integrate the complete project, test it, and prepare a PCB, if needed, and explain lifelong learning, ethical issues, and impact of project.
+Report writing, oral presentation, poster presentation, and project demonstration with critical reflection on achieved outcomes for designed project.

 The course aims to develop students’ understanding of contemporary issues as well as the impact of engineering solutions in a global, economic, environmental, and societal context.
 It will also improve their oral presentation skills.